 Over the past several years, with the increase of project-based learning environments, it also has become clear that there needs to be a distinction made between “doing projects” and high-quality project-based learning (see graphic below via New Tech Network) and that educators need clarity, guidance and support in facilitating the latter.

-The Model for High-Quality PBL FAQ
+The Framework for High-Quality PBL FAQ

 1. What is the project?
 Who is leading this work?